MileHacker Logo

 Fast Travel

-• High-speed rail for inter-city travel within Guangdong.
+• High-high-speed train for inter-city travel within Guangdong.

 • Take cabs or DiDi for quicker intra-city travel, especially with luggage.

-• More efficient than public buses when time is limited.
+• More efficient as opposed to public buses when time is limited.

 Pre-Booking Recommendations